seanthegeek/yaramail/docs/source/tutorial.md

 YARA rule matches to categorize an email and reach a `verdict`.
 To do this, it does several things.
 First, it scans the contents of the email headers, body, and attachments with user-provided YARA rules.
-Then, the `meta` section of each matching rule is checked for a `catagory` value.
+Then, the `meta` section of each matching rule is checked for a `category` value.
 Each match category is added to a deduplicated list of `categories`.
 If a single category is listed the `verdict` is set to that category.
-If multiple categories are listed the verdict is set to `ambigious`.
+If multiple categories are listed the verdict is set to `ambiguous`.

 Then, the `Authentication-Results` of the email is parsed.
 The `Authentication-Results` header is added by the receiving mail server as a way